st3v3nmw/obsidian-spaced-repetition/docs/en/flashcards/reviewing.md

 !!! tip "Cramming"

-    You are shown every single card in the selected deck, even those that have recently been reviewed.
+    You are shown every single card in the selected deck/note, even those that have recently been reviewed.

 </div>